-The Idaho Division of Veteran Services will have a veteran’s advocate in Grangeville on Tuesday, March 18, at the Idaho Department of Labor, 305 N. State St., Grangeville, from 9 a.m. to 3 p.m. (breaking for lunch at noon).
+The Idaho Division of Veteran Services will have a veterans’ advocate in Grangeville on Tuesday, March 10, at the Idaho Department of Labor, 305 N. State St., Grangeville, from 9 a.m. to 3 p.m.

 The Latah County Sheriff’s Office (LCSO) is investigating the apparently accidental death of Steven A. Zimmerman, 47, of Elk City.
 An autopsy to determine exact cause of death is pending.

 Kamiah area; ICSO seeks info

 Information is sought on a series of mailbox vandalism incidents in the Beaverslide, Caribel, Kidder Ridge and Woodland areas that occurred Sunday night and Monday morning, Feb.
 22-23.

 Grangeville is the fourth safest city in Idaho, according to a report by SafeWise.com, a community-focused security organization.
 According to statistics compiled from the FBI’s recently released Crime Report, Grangeville reported the fewest violent crimes: .31 per 1,000; and property crimes 10.94 per 1,000.

 The Syringa Hospital Board has two vacancies that need to be filled.

 The Idaho Department of Lands sold a timber sale on Friday, Jan.
 23, at Kamiah.
 Rack of Yak, located 12 miles east of Kamiah, was sold to IFG Timber LLC.
 The estimated 2,595 MBF was sold for an average price of $381 per M. Proceeds will benefit the Public School Endowment.